Determined to uncover the best Halloween events Ireland serves up during the haunting season? You’re not alone.

 Address: City Market, Mary’s Lane, Dublin

-This award-winning Halloween event is back in 2022 at a new venue.
+This award-winning Halloween event is back in 2023 at the same venue as last year.
 This immersive walk-through horror maze is not for the feint hearted.
 Expect to be pushed out of your comfort zone as you tetter on the edge between excitement and fear.
 Note that is event is recommended for those over the age of 13.

 The event runs for 18 nights during October this year, and you have to pre-book your tickets.
 More details about this year’s event can be found on the website.